Herkemer/pynab-docker/README.md

 Docker containers.
 It includes running the Scanning, Postprocessing, Prebot and API/WebUI features backed by a PostgreSQL database.

-This project assumes the user has some familiarity with how Pynab works.
+This project assumes the user has some familiarity with how Pynab and Docker Compose work.

 ## Installation